915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 line and history substitution, similar to facilities found in the Korn shell and the GNU Bash shell.
 This is implemented using the [GNU Readline](https://tiswww.case.edu/php/chet/readline/rltop.html) library, which supports various styles of editing.
-This library has its own documentation which we wonât duplicate here.
+This library has its own documentation which we won’t duplicate here.